 Tickets cost 15GEL with the journey taking around 2 hours.
-In Batumi, you are dropped off in the centre of town next to the Radisson Blu Hotel.
-There is a 10% discount if you book a round trip from Batumi to Kutaisi as well.
+In Batumi, you are dropped off in the centre of town and there is a 10% discount if you book a round trip from Batumi to Kutaisi as well.

 If you’re planning on spending a few days in Kutaisi then you can also book a minibus with Georgian Bus from Kutaisi Airport to Kutaisi centre for 5GEL which will drop you off close to wherever you’re staying.

 When organising your transport from Kutaisi Airport, it’s also a good opportunity to pick up a local SIM card as the two major telecom companies – BeeLine and MagtiCom – have booths next to Georgian Bus.
 It took us about 10 minutes to organise a SIM card from Beeline when we arrived which can later be recharged online.